Samarium(II) iodide: Organic chemistry

 In the Markó-Lam deoxygenation, an alcohol could be almost instantaneously deoxygenated by reducing their toluate ester in presence of SmI2.

+SmI2 can also be used in the transannulation of bicyclic molecules.
+An example is the SmI2 induced ketone - alkene cyclization of 5-methylenecyclooctanone which proceeds through a ketyl intermediate:

 The applications of SmI2 have been reviewed.
 The book Organic Synthesis Using Samarium Diiodide, published in 2009, gives a detailed overview of reactions mediated by SmI2.